Invariant Testing & Fuzzing Services

 How It Works

-1. We analyze your codebase and define the critical invariants with your team.
+- We analyze your codebase and define the critical invariants with your team.
 2. We scaffold the test suite using the Recon framework — Echidna, Medusa, Halmos, or Foundry depending on your needs.
-3. We run the suite in the cloud using Recon Pro, iterating until we reach full coverage.
-4. We deliver the test suite with documentation so your team can maintain and extend it.
-5. You run it in CI on every commit, catching regressions before they ship.
+3. We apply coverage-guided fuzzing to maximize branch and path coverage, combined with symbolic execution via Halmos for mathematical guarantees on arithmetic properties.
+4. We run the suite in the cloud using Recon Pro, iterating until we reach full coverage.
+5. We deliver the test suite with documentation so your team can maintain and extend it.
+6. You run it in CI on every commit, catching regressions before they ship.

 Cloud-Powered with Recon Pro